Skip to Main Content

 Downtown Renton and the Question of Where to Drink Well

 Renton's dining corridor along Wells Avenue South has been finding its footing for years, caught between the gravitational pull of Seattle's bar and restaurant culture to the north and the genuine local appetite for something that belongs specifically to this city.
 The blocks around the historic downtown core now hold a mix of neighborhood pubs, international kitchens, and Italian-leaning spots that together sketch a scene in formation rather than one that has arrived fully.
-Marianna Ristorante at 310 Wells Ave S sits within that formation, at a street-level address that is easy to miss if you are moving quickly between the transit center and the waterfront.
+Marianna Ristorante is a bar at 310 Wells Ave S in Renton, WA, with a 4.4 Google rating and an average price of about $25 per person.

 How the Drinks Side of Italian-American Dining Has Shifted